ankit-barana/personal-website/projects/shortify.md

 ---
 title: 'Shortify'
-intro: 'Shortify is a  URL shortener that allows users to generate random or custom URLs.
+intro: 'Shortify is a  URL shortener that allows users to generate random or custom short URLs.
 I loved programming in rust for my Systems Programming class and wanted to get my hands on web development in this project.'
 slug: 'shortify'
 tags:
     - Rust